Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/emitter/render.rst

 You can use them e.g. for `Sprites <https://en.wikipedia.org/wiki/Sprite_(computer_graphics)>`__, or to replace *Halo* visualization.
 Everything that can be done with a halo can also be done with a billboard.
-But billboards are real objects, they are seen by raytracing, they appear behind transparent objects, they may have an arbitrary form and receive light and shadows.
+But billboards are real objects, they are seen by ray tracing, they appear behind transparent objects, they may have an arbitrary form and receive light and shadows.
 They are a bit more difficult to set up and take more render time and resources.